-- (i) The proposals for the Six Bells will allow it to become a viable self sustaining business, therefore enabling it to preserve itself over a long period.
-The present pandemic has meant that the previously approved scheme is now in serious jeopardy - (ii) These re submitted proposals for the Six Bells will build upon its completed restoration and will prevent further dereliction and lead to the change of status on the Listed Building at Risk register. - (iii) After the full programme of restoration and extension and minor alterations, the Six Bells will regain its role as a community focus and asset. - (iv) The present proposals will not only rehabilitate a Listed Building at Risk it will preserve jobs and develop capacity to create more.
+- (i) The proposals for the Six Bells will allow it to become a viable self sustaining business, therefore enabling it to preserve itself over a long period. - (ii) These re submitted proposals for the Six Bells will build upon its completed restoration and will prevent further dereliction and lead to the change of status on the Listed Building at Risk register. - (iii) After the full programme of restoration and extension and minor alterations, the Six Bells will regain its role as a community focus and asset. - (iv) The present proposals will not only rehabilitate a Listed Building at Risk it will preserve jobs and develop capacity to create more.